klinecharts/KLineChart/docs/en-US/guide/data-integration.md

 })
 ```

-## What You Should Handle Yourself

-- Convert your backend payload into `KLineData`
-- Request the correct data using `symbol + period + timestamp`
-- Keep and clean up your real-time subscription handles

-## What the Chart Handles for You

-- Rendering the first screen of history
-- Merging paginated historical data
-- Overwriting or appending the latest real-time candle
-- Triggering unsubscribe when symbol/period changes or the chart is disposed

-## Common Edge Cases

-- No data on first load
-  - usually `getBars` did not call `callback(...)`
-- Real-time messages arrive but the chart does not update
-  - usually the pushed `timestamp` does not match the current period bucket
-- Old data still flashes after symbol change
-  - usually the previous real-time subscription was not cleaned up
-- Duplicate candles appear after loading older history
-  - usually boundary timestamp handling is inconsistent, or backend data already contains duplicate timestamps
-- Indicator values look wrong
-  - first check whether `volume` and `turnover` are passed correctly

 ## Quick Troubleshooting

-1. No data at all
+1. No data on the chart at all
-   - Ensure `getBars` always calls `callback(data)` with `KLineData[]`
+   - Make sure `getBars` definitely calls `callback(data)` and returns `KLineData[]`
-   - Ensure `timestamp` is in milliseconds
+   - Make sure `timestamp` is in milliseconds
-   - Ensure you call `setSymbol` and `setPeriod`
+   - Make sure `setSymbol` and `setPeriod` have been set
-2. Pagination does not trigger
+2. Pagination or dragging to the boundary no longer triggers loading
-   - Check `callback(bars, more)` and `more.forward/backward`
+   - Check whether `more.forward/backward` is returned correctly in `callback(bars, more)`
-3. Real-time updates do not work
+3. Real-time data is not updating
-   - Ensure `subscribeBar` calls `callback(KLineData)`
+   - Make sure `subscribeBar` really calls `callback(KLineData)`
+   - Check whether the `timestamp` you push is smaller than the latest record's `timestamp`
+4. After switching symbol, old data is still flashing
-   - Ensure the real-time stream timestamp matches the candle time bucket
+   - Usually the old real-time subscription was not released
+5. Duplicate K-lines appear after paging left
+   - Usually the pagination boundary timestamp is handled inconsistently, or the backend data contains duplicate timestamps
+6. Indicator values are incorrect
+   - First check whether `volume` and `turnover` are passed correctly